Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras

 {\arabic{enumi}} \item the set $B(-\infty)$ is in canonical bijection with the set $\QH$ of simple gradable modules of Khovanov-Lauda-Rouquier (KLR) algebras, and \item the set $B(-\infty)$ is in canonical bijection the set $\MV$ of \Mirkovic -Vilonen polytopes. \end{enumerate}

 This certainly defines a bijection between $\KLR$ and $\MV$, but does not describe it explicitly.
 One of our main results is a simple description of this bijection: There is a KLR algebra $R(\nu)$ attached to each positive sum $\nu=\sum a_i\al_i$ of simple roots.
 For any two such $\nu_1,\nu_2$, there is a natural inclusion $R({\nu_1})\otimes R({\nu_2}) \hookrightarrow R({\nu_1+\nu_2})$.
-Define the character polytope $P_L$ of an $R(\nu)$-module $L$ to be the convex hull of the weights $\nu'$ such that $\Res{\nu}{\nu',\nu-\nu'}L\neq 0$. \begin{thm} The map $L \rightarrow P_L$ is the unique crystal isomorphism from $\QH$ to $\MV$. \end{thm}
+Define the {\bf character polytope} $P_L$ of an $R(\nu)$-module $L$ to be the convex hull of the weights $\nu'$ such that $\Res{\nu}{\nu',\nu-\nu'}L\neq 0$. \begin{thm} The map $L \rightarrow P_L$ is the unique crystal isomorphism from $\QH$ to $\MV$. \end{thm}

 We feel Theorem \ref{th:ft-iso} is interesting in its own right, but perhaps more important is the fact that $\QH$ naturally indexes $B(-\infty)$ for {\it any} symmetrizable Kac-Moody algebra.
 Thus, one can try to use the map above to {\it define} \Mirkovic -Vilonen polytopes outside of finite type.
-However, it turns out that there are pairs of non-isomorphic simples with the same polytopes (for example, this occurs in $\mathfrak{\widehat{sl}}_2$ in the weight space $4 \delta$), so the polytopes alone are not enough information to parametrize $B(-\infty)$.
+However, there are pairs of non-isomorphic simples with the same polytopes; for $\mathfrak{g}=\asl_2$, in the notation of \eqref{eq:fac}, this happens for $\cL(2,2)$ and $\cL(2,1,1)$.
+Thus, the polytopes alone are not enough information to parametrize $B(-\infty)$.

 As suggested by Dunlap \cite{Dunlap10} and developed in \cite{BKT}, this problem can be overcome by decorating the edges of $P_L$ with extra information.
 In the current setting, the most natural data to associate to an edge is a ``semi-cuspidal" representation of a smaller KLR algebra (see Definition \ref{cuspidal}).
 In complete generality, there are many different semi-cuspidal representations that can decorate a given edge, and we do not know a fully combinatorial description of the resulting object.